SinghKaranveer/seamCarve/readMe.md

 ## Getting Started

 In order to run this code, there are a few prerequisites.
 Firstly, this code uses the OpenCV C++ library, so that needs to be installed.
 Also, POSIX pthreads are used, therefore this will only run on MacOS, Linux, or any other POSIX compliant operating systems.
 A makefile as been included, so to build the executable simply run ```make``` and it should compile.
+If you do not wish to compile, a pre-compiled executable ```seamCarve.out``` is also provided.

 ### Running